 Expected project outcome:

-The following objectives shall be achieved after the completion of the project and these expected out comes are based upon the findings of the GERES PSH programme which was in operation through out LADAKH during 2008-12.
+The following objectives shall be achieved after the completion of the project and these expected outcomes are based upon the findings of the GERES PSH program which was in operation throughout LADAKH during 2008-12.
 The sustainable development benefits are:

-Signing of MOU with ICCO / Identification of beneficiary / baseline survey:
+The signing of MOU with ICCO / Identification of beneficiary/baseline survey:

-This activity is proposed to begin in Oct 2012 and to end in December 2013.
-The beneficiaries shall be identified on the basis of need, individual capacity of the family, location and orientation, scope for retrofitting, annual collection of fuel wood and fuel items (gender involvement in the activity), availability of masons/ carpenters, handicraft out put, use of the kind of stoves etc. The allotment shall be finalized and the beneficiaries shall be asked to go ahead with the collection of material and construction simultaneously.
-The survey time be used as awareness generation and information transfer regarding PSH.
+This activity is proposed to begin in Oct 2012 and end in December 2013.
+The beneficiaries shall be identified on the basis of need, the individual capacity of the family, location, and orientation, scope for retrofitting, annual collection of fuel wood and fuel items (gender involvement in the activity), availability of masons/ carpenters, handicraft output, use of the kind of stoves, etc. The allotment shall be finalized and the beneficiaries shall be asked to go ahead with the collection of material and construction simultaneously.
+The survey time is used for awareness generation and information transfer regarding PSH.

 Construction/Supply of material:

-Although the activity is planned to begin in the beginning of 2013 and continue till the end of the project in Oct/December 2015, the selected beneficiaries may begin mobilizing their resources immediately after their identification and LEDeG may begin the fabrication of frames for the Trombe instantly in order to complete the programme on time.
-LEDeG has however, targeted to begin the exercise in January 2013 and complete by Oct 2015 so that there is sufficient time left for giving finishing touches to the implementation programme.
+Although the activity is planned to begin at the beginning of 2013 and continue till the end of the project in Oct/December 2015, the selected beneficiaries may begin mobilizing their resources immediately after their identification and LEDeG may begin the fabrication of frames for the Trombe instantly in order to complete the program on time.
+LEDeG has, however, targeted to begin the exercise in January 2013 and complete it by Oct 2015 so that there is sufficient time left for giving the finishing touches to the implementation program.
 The beneficiaries shall be advised to mobilize their resources and complete the material collection within a particular time frame, as specified through a letter from LEDeG.

 This will be a normal activity of LEDeG to see the progress of the work on different PSHs through the field workers and the management.
-Internal evaluation shall be necessary to monitor the activities to make them happen as per time line and also in accordance with the MOU, design etc in order to achieve the target results.
-The activity will begin in December2012 and shall continue till ending Oct 2015.
+The internal evaluation shall be necessary to monitor the activities to make them happen as per the timeline and also in accordance with the MOU, design, etc in order to achieve the target results.
+The activity will begin in December 2012 and shall continue till ending Oct 2015.

 This shall be done by ICCO by Jan 2015.
-The final evaluation by third party shall be conducted and completed by end of Oct 2015.
-Accordingly the funds from ICCO should be released in Oct 2012, April 2013 and 2014 @ 20%, 50% and 30 % respectively for timely and smooth completion of the project.
+The final evaluation by a third party shall be conducted and completed by end of Oct 2015.
+Accordingly, the funds from ICCO should be released in Oct 2012, April 2013, and 2014 @ 20%, 50%, and 30 % respectively for the timely and smooth completion of the project.

-After final evaluation and assessment of the anticipated out comes, the ICCO and LEDeG shall decide modalities on a carbon credit model in order to benefit from the project.
+After the final evaluation and assessment of the anticipated outcomes, the ICCO and LEDeG shall decide modalities on for a carbon credit model in order to benefit from the project.
 The two parties have already agreed to enter into a carbon credit system.
 The activity plan and the completion period shall be adjusted if the ICCO needs time for sanctioning the project.